Exploration of heterogeneous treatment effects via concave fusion: Numerical studies

-To evaluate the asymptotic normality established in Corollary \ref {COR:distribution}, Table \ref{TAB:biasEX3} lists the empirical bias (Bias) for the estimates of $\beta$ and $\boldsymbol{\eta}$, the average asymptotic standard deviation (ASD) calculated according to Corollary \ref{COR:distribution}, the empirical standard deviation (ESD) for the MCP, SCAD as well as the oracle estimator (ORACLE).
-The bias, ASD and ESD for the estimates of $\beta$ by the MCP and SCAD are calculated based on the replications with the estimated number of groups equal to one.
-For other cases, they are calculated based on the 100 replications.
-The biases are small relative to the standard errors.
-The ESD and ASD are similar for both MCP and SCAD, and they are also close to the corresponding values for the oracle estimator.
+To evaluate the asymptotic normality established in Corollary \ref {COR:distribution}, Table \ref{TAB:biasEX3} lists the empirical bias (Bias) for the estimates of $\boldsymbol{\beta }$ and $\boldsymbol{\eta }$, the average asymptotic standard error (ASE) calculated according to Corollary \ref{COR:distribution}, the empirical standard error (ESE) for the MCP, SCAD as well as the oracle estimator (ORACLE).
+The bias, ASE and ESE for the estimates of $\boldsymbol{\beta }$ by the MCP and SCAD are calculated based on the replications with the estimated number of groups equal to one.
+For other cases, they are calculated based on the 500 replications.
+The biases are small for all cases.
+The ESE and ASE are similar for both MCP and SCAD, and they are also close to the corresponding values for the oracle estimator.
 These results indicate that the proposed method works well for the homogeneous model.

-\section{Empirical example}
+\subsection{Empirical example}

-We apply our method to the AIDS Clinical Trials Group Study 175 (ACTG175).
-ACTG175 was a randomized clinical trial to compare zidovudine with other three therapies including zidovudine and didanosine, zidovudine and zalcitabine, and didanosine in adults infected with the human immunodeficiency virus type I. We randomly select $300$ patients from the study to consist of our dataset.
-We use the log-transformed values of the CD4 counts at 20$\pm $5 weeks as the responses $y_{i}$ \citep{Tsiatis.Davidian.Zhang.Lu:2007}, and use binary variables for the three therapies as the predictors $\boldsymbol{x}_{i}=(x_{i1},x_{i2},x_{i3})^{ \text{T}}$.
-Moreover, we include 12 baseline covariates in the model, which are age (years), weight (kg), Karnofsky score, CD4 counts at baseline, CD8 counts at baseline, hemophilia ($0=$no, $1=$yes), homosexual activity ($0=$ no, $1=$yes), history of intravenous drug use ($0=$no, $1=$yes), race ($0=$ white, $1=$white), gender ($0=$female, $1=$male), antiretroviral history ($ 0= $naive, $1=$experienced) and symptomatic status ($0=$asymptomatic, $1=$ symptomatic).
+We apply our method to the AIDS Clinical Trials Group Study 175.
+This study was a randomized clinical trial to compare zidovudine with other three therapies including zidovudine and didanosine, zidovudine and zalcitabine, and didanosine in adults infected with the human immunodeficiency virus type I. We use the log-transformed values of the CD4 counts at 20$\pm $5 weeks as the responses $y_{i}$ \citep{Tsiatis.Davidian.Zhang.Lu:2007}.
+For illustration of our method, we use didanosine as the treatment variable and use a binary variable $x_{i}$ for this treatment.
+Thus, the coefficient of $x_{i}$ represents the difference in the treatment effect between the two therapies: didanosine and zidovudine.
+We randomly select $500$ patients from the study to consist of our dataset.
+Moreover, we include 5 baseline covariates in the model, which are age (years), weight (kg), Karnofsky score, log-transformed CD8 counts at baseline, and gender ($0=$female, $1=$male).